HexHive/OSTEP-slides/14-paging.md

 * Paging and swapping allows process to execute with only the working set resident in memory, remaining pages can be stored on disk

-Don't forget to get your learning feedback through the Moodle quiz!
+Don't forget to get to fill out the Moodle quiz!